skvrnami/swd/README.md

 # README

+Replication materials for: Kostelka, F., Linek, L., Rovný, J. and M. Škvrňák.
+Electoral Participation and Satisfaction with Democracy in Central and Eastern Europe.

 For replication:

 - install `renv` package by `install.packages("renv")`
 - install all required packages using `renv::restore()`, the dependencies are declared in `renv.lock`
 - run the script `run.R` (which runs all the steps for data preparation declared in `_targets.R` script)
-- run `swd_final.Rmd` for estimating models and producing tables and charts.
+- run `swd_final.Rmd` for estimating models and producing tables and charts

 Session info:
 ```
 R version 4.4.0 (2024-04-24)
 Platform: aarch64-apple-darwin20